MBB-team/VBA-toolbox/_wiki/statistical-models.md

 > **Upper panel**: The statistical t-field (y-axis) is plotted against time (x-axis).
 Local peaks are highlighted in red (if the corrected p-value does not reach significance, here: FWER=5%) or in green (if the corrected p-value reaches significance).
 The same colour-coding applies to upcrossing clusters (for cluster-level inference). **Middle panel**: RFT analysis summary (essentially: expectations, under the null, of features of the sample field). **Lower panel**: list of corrected p-values (set-, cluster- and peak- level inferences).
 NB: the column "location" relates to local peaks.

-One can see that, in this example, no peak or upcrossing cluster reaches statistical significance.
+One can see that, in this example, no peak or upcrossing cluster reaches statistical significance, when properly corrected for multiple comparisons (compare with uncorrected p-values).
 This is in fact expected, given that we simulated data under the null.
 Note: all summary statistics are stored in the `out` structure, and the sampled statistical field is stored in the variable `statfield`.

 > **Tip**: The RFT results can be explored by right-clicking on either local peaks or upcrossing clusters, which provides a summary of corrected and uncorrected p-values!